DataBrewery/cubes/doc/extensions/backends.rst

 .. code-block:: python

-    class SnowflakeBrowser(AggregationBrowser):
+    class SnowflakeBrowser(Browser):
         __extension_name__ = "sql"

 In this case, the browser will be known by the name ``sql``.

 .. note::

-    The current `AggregationBrowser` API towards the extension development is provisional and will verylikely change.
+    The current `Browser` API towards the extension development is provisional and will verylikely change.
 The change will mostly involve removal of requirements for preparation of arguments and return value.